 FPHS JROTC Wildcat Battalion

-Sergeant First Class (SFC) Joseph Maks has now served 6 years as Army Instructor.
-SFC Maks and his family moved to Fort Payne from Germany were he retired after 20 years of military service with the Military Police.
+Sergeant First Class (SFC) Joseph Maks has now served 8 years as Army Instructor.
+SFC Maks and his family moved to Fort Payne from Germany where he retired after 20 years of military service with the Military Police.
 His son graduated from the program in 2017.

 While JROTC certainly teaches and requires military-style discipline, cadets are not actively recruited to the military by the Army Instructors, there is no combat training, and high school cadets have no military obligation.

-This year is significantly different as we started the school year wit 85 virtual cadets.
-All traditional JROTC cadets are required to wear the blue Army Service Uniform (ASU) each Wednesday in addition to their normal classroom activities.
+All JROTC cadets are required to wear the blue Army Service Uniform (ASU) each Wednesday in addition to their normal classroom activities.
 The care, maintenance, cleaning, and proper wear of the ASU is the cadet’s responsibility.
 The uniform must be worn all day Wednesday and each cadet will stand an inspection for a significant portion of their weekly grade.
 The JROTC course of study involves teaching the cadets to be better citizens while learning to appreciate the ethical values and principles that underline good citizenship.

 The School Board, Superintendent, and Principal understand the value of the JROTC program and fully support our mission.
 The JROTC curriculum allows cadets to develop leadership skills and potential while working together with others to accomplish a common goal.
 Cadets earn credit for Physical Education and for Career Preparedness through the JROTC curriculum as well.